dockstore/dockstore-documentation/docs/getting-started/delete-on-dockstore.rst

 .. image:: /assets/images/docs/delete-workflow-dialog.png
    :width: 50 %

-After you delete the entry, you must uninstall the Dockstore GitHub App from the source GitHub repo, or edit/remove the .dockstore.yml file so that it no longer describes the deleted entry.
+Please make sure that you have uninstalled the Dockstore GitHub App from the source GitHub repo, or edited/removed the .dockstore.yml file so that it no longer describes the deleted entry.
 If you do not, your deleted entry may reappear on Dockstore the next time you push to the repo.